Doris Duke Conservation Scholars Program

 Whether you already have a passion for nature, or are driven to increase the diversity of students and professionals in the conservation field, we hope you will learn more and consider applying to be a Doris Duke Conservation Scholar.

 We encourage potential applicants to take a look at all five programs, as offerings and activity locations differ across DDCSP sites.
 For more information about the offerings at each DDCSP site, and to apply, please click on the links below.
-You can also see an overview of the Doris Duke Conservation Scholars Program and each site through this brochure.

 If you have questions, please contact the designated representatives listed on each university’s DDCSP webpage.
 Thanks again for your interest in DDCSP!